qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 * The colors (using the color Ramp list) if the color method is selected
 * The size (using the size domain and its unit

-Then you can use the :index:`Histogram` tab which shows an interactive histogram of the values from the assigned field or expression.
+Then you can use the Histogram tab which shows an interactive histogram of the values from the assigned field or expression.
 Class breaks can be moved or added using the histogram widget.